energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - This project is not trading or buying/selling energy contracts (that's a whole different market than the focus of this project)

     - I will almost certainly need some advice/input from 1) IOT person (Vodaphone maybe?), 2) EW Dev, 3) OCEAN dev.
-I'm a solid dev, but still fairly new to crypto and EW/OCEAN.
-I understand all the basics and concepts.
+I'm a solid dev, but still fairly new to blockchain although I understand all the basics and concepts.

+    - I'd like to get some "realistic" PTD to send into the system to model all this, so at least it yields some kind of analysis and learning which is meaningful (i.e. not compoletely contrived just to prove concept)

     - Since I'm new to BOTH project (EW and OCEAN), I've tried to be a bit conservative in the schedule.
 Hoefully things will go faster, but we'll see as things progress.